 Other than DONJ they are the Åg railway (a side track to DONJ from Vintjärn station), the Byvalla – Långshyttan railway (BLJ) in the county of Dalarna and Nordmark – Klarälven railway (NKlJ) in the county of Värmland.
 Almost all of the engines and cars at JTJ comes from these railways.

 JTJ keeps the tradition living

 After the closure nearly all of the rails at DONJ were removed.
 But 6 kilometres from Jädraås and westward were kept and was transformed to a living museum that takes care of the old railway traditions for future generations.

 At JTJ there are 5 steam engines, among them two very large (number 8 and 12), that were built in 1910 to haul heavy timber loads up the steep hills along the line of DONJ.
 (They have double compound cylinders on each side of the Mallet system.)
-Today number 12 is in traffic while number 8 is under renovation.
+Today number 12 is in traffic while number 8 stands in a garage awaiting a renovation.

 The engine KORSÅN (built 1902) is much smaller and was first owned by Åg railway, a side track to DONJ from Vintjärn passing the Åg blast furnace to Svartbäcken loading bridge at Lake Hinsen.
 From this line we have also got the "King’s Car", in which the Swedish king Oscar II travelled when he partook in bear hunting in this district during the 1890: ies.